ory/docs/guides/oathkeeper/1-overview/1-rules.md

 ```

 If handler `a` is able to handle the provided credentials, then handler `b` and `c` will be ignored.
 If handler `a`
-can not handle the provided credentials but handler `b` can, then handler `a` and `b` will be ignored.
+can not handle the provided credentials but handler `b` can, then handler `a` and `c` will be ignored.
 Handling
 the provided credentials means that the authenticator knows how to handle, for example, the `Authorization: basic` header.
 It does not mean that the credentials are valid!
 If a handler encounters invalid credentials, then other handlers will be ignored too.